Date of Award

 Doctor of Ministry (DMin)

 Giving is one of the most effective forms of worship we have available to us, but it has become the most exploitive and misunderstood element of the worship service.
 The methods and language used to frame giving within worship have led to exploitation resulting in unwillingness to wholeheartedly participate in giving as an element of worship.
 The literature addressing giving and the biblical interpretations are lacking in accurately speaking to the issues that arise in applying Old and New Testament scripture to address giving as an element of worship.
 There are a growing number of articles attempting to address the covetous nature involved in the methods and language used in inviting people to give to God.
 This work evaluated the giving practice in Blessed Harvest Institute by evaluating some Old and New Testament scriptures and determining how the interpretations are to be applied in the methods and language used to frame the giving experience in the worship service.
 Leviticus 27:30-33, Deuteronomy 14:22-29, Malachi 3, Acts 3-5, 2 Corinthians 8-9, and other scriptures were used to understand the methods and language of giving biblically.
 Giving is to be a freewill expression of worship executed in an environment of liberty.
 It is necessary to reframe the concept of tithing not to be an obligation but a personal choice to express worship to God.
 Any prompting will remove worship from giving.
 Worship is a free expression that must be voluntary; therefore, giving must be voluntarily expressed, not grudgingly, by compulsion or of necessity, in order to be an element of worship.

 Fite, Brian Gerard, "Incorporating giving as an integral part of worship at Blessed Harvest Institute of Charlotte, North Carolina" (2014).
-Divinity Projects.
-Paper 3.
+Doctor of Ministry Projects.
+3.